Saverio976/NorMatrix/README.md

 options:
-  -h, --help            show this help message and exit --tests-run           if you want to execute the tests (default: execute the norm checker) --no-operators-pluggin
+  -h, --help            show this help message and exit --no-operators-pluggin
                         remove the operators pluggin (because it print some false positiv for now)
 ```